Christoph Cremer: Developing the concept of 4Pi microscopy

 Cremer was involved early in the further development of laser based light microscopy approaches.
 First ideas had their origin in his graduate student years in the 1970s.
-Jointly with his brother Thomas Cremer, now professor (chair) of Anthropology and Human Genetics at the Ludwigs-Maximilian University in Munich, Christoph Cremer proposed the development of a hologram-based laser scanning 4Pi microscope.
+Jointly with his brother Thomas Cremer, now professor (chair) of Anthropology and Human Genetics at LMU Munich, Christoph Cremer proposed the development of a hologram-based laser scanning 4Pi microscope.
 The basic idea was to focus laser light from all sides (space angle 4Pi) in a spot with a diameter smaller than the conventional laser focus and to scan the object by means of this spot.
 In this manner, it should be possible to achieve an improved optical resolution beyond the conventional limit of approx. 200 nm lateral, 600 nm axial.
 However the publication from 1978 had drawn an improper physical conclusion (i.e. a point-like spot of light) and had completely missed the axial resolution increase as the actual benefit of adding the other side of the solid angle.
 Since 1992, 4Pi microscopy developed by Stefan Hell (Max-Planck Institute for Biophysical Chemistry, Göttingen) into a highly efficient, high-resolution imaging process, using two microscope objective lenses of high numeric aperture opposing each other.